molily/molily.de/_posts/2023-03-03-javascript-criticism.md

 We started with DOM Scripting during the Browser Wars, then came Ajax and client-side JavaScript exploded.
 Libraries like Backbone.js helped to implement dynamic interfaces and to structure client-side JavaScript.
 Then came React and solved a specific problem, more on that below.
 React brought up new problems one obviously doesn't face without React, but React users had to deal with them.

 There are also several economic explanations for React's rise to power and continued dominance.
-For example, in 2019, [Charlie Owen described React](http://web.archive.org/web/20210805020051/https://whalecoiner.com/articles/react) as the Fordism moment that commodified the web.
-With React, Facebook introducing an assembly line that standardized the work for developers, turning them from artisans to factory workers.
+For example, in 2019, [Charlie Owen described React](http://web.archive.org/web/20210805020051/https://whalecoiner.com/articles/react) as the Fordism moment that commodified the web further.
+With React, Facebook introduced an assembly line that standardized the work for developers, turning them from artisans into factory workers.

 # Shifting the ecosystem

 Back to the message that JavaScript critics are sending right now.
 I don't think that we can convince anyone with a sermon that is half truism and half insult.
-We have been shouting “use Progressive Enhancement, duh!” for a decade, just like Sisyphus is sentenced to roll up a boulder ad infinitum after evading and outsmarting death many times.
+We have been shouting "use Progressive Enhancement, duh!" for almost two decades – just like Sisyphus is sentenced to roll up a boulder ad infinitum after evading and outsmarting death many times.
 The recent addition – the insults – doesn't make the message more convincing.

 Given the mess web developers are stuck in right now, I don't expect them to act accordingly.
 There is no easy way out for organizations that have invested in heavy client-side JavaScript architectures.
 Especially React doesn't provide escape hatches.
 That is the core problem that critics describe so well, [React is a one-way road](https://joshcollinsworth.com/blog/self-fulfilling-prophecy-of-react).

 So I see no other option than to shift the JavaScript ecosystem gradually, which ironically is what some critics refuse.
 In particular, I don't understand why they refuse "transitional" concepts like the [Island Architecture](https://jasonformat.com/islands-architecture/):

 <blockquote markdown="1">
-“Islands” is the rebranding that progressive enhancement never should have needed.
+"Islands" is the rebranding that progressive enhancement never should have needed.

-The problem with progressive enhancement is by nature, it means you have to care about users, whereas “Islands” means developers can continue pretending users don't exist.
+The problem with progressive enhancement is by nature, it means you have to care about users, whereas "Islands" means developers can continue pretending users don't exist.

 – [Andy Bell](https://bell.bz/@andy/109919510521244054)
 </blockquote>

-Granted, “islands” aren't the user-centric breakthrough that we might have wished for.
+Granted, "islands" aren't the user-centric breakthrough that we might have wished for.
 But it's useful to explain the concept of Progressive Enhancement to someone who is stuck knee-deep in a certain thinking, programming practice, tooling and legacy code.
 If we want to improve their JavaScript usage, we have to pull them out of that bog.
 We need to give them better tools that enable them to do the right thing.

 ## Sprinkling JavaScript